tacaro/Prototyping/README.md

 # Prototyping and Fabrication Repository
 A collection of tools that can be custom-fabricated and prototyped using laser cutters and 3D printers.
-If you use these designs, please attribute!
+If you use these designs, please attribute.
+Or at least, shoot me a message, I'm curious how they turn out!

 ## Current Projects
 - Anaerobic mount for x-ray diffraction (XRD) instrument